signalfx/splunk-otel-react-native/README.md

 # Splunk distribution of OpenTelemetry for React Native

-> :construction: This project is currently in early **BETA**.
+> :construction: This project status is currently **Experimental**.
 Using it in production is not advised.

 ## Install dependencies